MetaSolutionsAB/entrystore.js/README.md

 # Testing

 The tests are run against a running EntryStore instance; it is recommended to use a non-persisting EntryStore instance with memory store.
-The base URL of the instance is configured in `tests/config.js`.
+The base URL of the instance is configured in a file `tests/config.js` that you have to provide, for instance by making a copy of `tests/config.js_example` and then adapt it.

 The tests are written according to the style of [Nodeunit](https://github.com/caolan/nodeunit).